L13/vscode-diff/README.md

 ![Diff Folders](images/preview.png)

-> This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).

 ## What's new in Diff Folders 0.26.0

 - Changed display name for extension from `L13 Diff` to `Diff Folders`.
 - Added drag'n drop support for path names in the list view which makes cross diffs possible.
-Please read the description `List Drag'n Drop` t osee how it works.
+Please read the description `List Drag'n Drop` to see how it works.
+- Added groups to favorites to group your favorite diff and open all at once.
+- Added `l13Diff.initialFavoriteGroupState` to set the initial state of the groups.

 ## Features